jetoile/tomcat-resteasy-sample/README.md

-This is a sample application which expose a REST API throught RestEasy-Undertow.
+This is a sample application which expose a REST API throught RestEasy.

-Moreover this sample application show how Swagger and Jolokia can be embedded into.

 To build